Jalabre1995/JPGToPNGConverter/README.md

 # JPGToPNGConverter

 The purpose of this project is to takke JPG images and convert them into PNg iamges.
-Take any image and convert it into a PNG image.
 In my folder you will see a Pokidex folder conatining cool Pokemon.

 # Dependencies
 Before you run the program, make sure you have: